Squid767/thesis/README.md

 # thesis
-This is my thesis github repo.
+This is the github repository for my Undergraduate Thesis in Economics for Claremont McKenna College.

 Inside you will find the final tables I utilized for my thesis project as well as the finished thesis itself.
 Any identifying traits of players have been redacted from the documents here.